Small Meals and Snacks

 Author: Tracey Birnhak Nutritional Counseling Services

-If you are being treated for cancer, it can be hard to meet your nutrient needs during meals.
+If you are being treated for cancer, it can be hard to meet your nutritional needs.
 Smaller meals and snacks throughout the day are often easier to get in.
-Try to eat foods that work with side effects that you may have from treatment.
-For example, if you have mouth sores, choose soft, bland foods like scrambled eggs and yogurt.
+Try to eat foods that don’t make your side effects from treatment worse.
+For example, choose soft, bland foods like scrambled eggs and yogurt if you have mouth sores.

 Tips for Eating Small Meals and Snacks